Maple Bacon French Toast Casserole

-- In a shallow bowl, whisk first seven ingredients.
+- In a shallow bowl, whisk first 7 ingredients.
 Dip both sides of bread in egg mixture.
-Arrange bread slices into two overlapping rows in a greased 13x9-in. baking dish.
+Arrange bread slices into 2 overlapping rows in a greased 13x9-in. baking dish.
 Pour remaining egg mixture over top.
 Refrigerate, covered, overnight.

 - Preheat oven to 350°.
 Remove French toast from refrigerator while oven heats.
 Bake, covered, 30 minutes.
 Sprinkle with bacon.
 Bake, uncovered, until lightly browned, 10-15 minutes longer.
 Serve with additional syrup.

 Nutrition Facts2 slices (calculated without additional syrup): 323 calories, 12g fat (5g saturated fat), 167mg cholesterol, 725mg sodium, 36g carbohydrate (12g sugars, 1g fiber), 14g protein.

 These were easy to put together, but definitely not worth the wait.
 The middle of the bread was mushy.
 I was embarrassed to serve this to my guests even though they were quite gracious.
 What a let down.